Plattar/Unity-glTF-Exporter/README.md

 In order to differenciate between transparency types in Unity, an `extra` metadata is added to the material.

-It allows to know which `blendMode` is used and the `cutoff` value.
+It allows Sketchfab to know which `blendMode` is used and the `cutoff` value.

 For now, `blendMode` valid values are `alphaMask` and `alphaBlend`.
 ```json